mohammadoumar/BERT-MINUS-FeaTxt/README.md

 The raw dataset can be accessed at: https://tudatalib.ulb.tu-darmstadt.de/handle/tudatalib/2422

-The contextual, structural and syntactic features of all three datasets have been pre-computed separately.
+The contextual, structural and syntactic features and the spans for the dataset have been pre-computed separately.
 All datasets in the PyTorch ready ``.pt`` format are given in the ``/datasets`` folder.

 # Tasks